Eircc/True-North-TTC-Website/README.md

-# Website for True North TTC
+# True North TTC Website

 By: Eric Chen and James Yu

+## Description

+This website was created for True North Table Tennis Club, an organization lead by an accomplished team of coaches, consisting of many talented, high-level athletes.